chrisnorman7/earwax/docs/source/features.rst

 * Ability to push, pop, and replace Level instances on the central :class:`~earwax.Game` object.

-* Uses Pyglet's event system, mostly eliminating the need for subclassing.
+* Uses Pyglet's event system, mostly eliminating the need to subclass.

 * Uses `Synthizer <https://synthizer.github.io/>`_ as its sound backend.